Mindfulness Grounding Exercises for Overwhelming Moments

 Image Guide for a Mindfulness Grounding Technique

-A useful image for a mindfulness grounding technique would show a person seated with both feet on the floor, one hand holding a small object, and eyes softly oriented to the room.
-The scene should look ordinary, not staged as a cure.
+A useful image for a mindfulness grounding technique would show a person pausing in an ordinary setting, holding a small object, with their gaze gently oriented toward the room.
+The scene should feel everyday and instructional, not staged as a cure or a dramatic transformation.

 Caption: A simple mindful grounding setup uses feet, touch, and surroundings as present-moment anchors.

 Alt text should describe the exercise rather than make emotional or medical claims.
-For example: “Person seated in a chair with feet on the floor while holding a small object for grounding.”
+For example: “Person holding a small object and orienting to the room during a grounding exercise.”
 Avoid wording like “person healing anxiety” or “instant calm.”
 The image should teach the setup, not promise an outcome.

 Limitations